ajavamind/Multi-NX-Camera-Control/README.md

  1. Improve User interface, error messaging, documentation
  2. Refactor for simplification, camera design, and more comments
- 3. Add more controls for NX300 and NX500.
+ 3. NX30 not available for testing
  4. For Multi Remote Camera App add controls for camera mode and settings.

 ## Warning Notice